CodeLiberation/codeliberation.github.io/_posts/2017-06-09-London-summer-workshop.markdown

 And the best part is, during the Digital Design weekend at the V&A in September you will get the opportunity to showcase your game.

-For more information head over to the [V&A blog](http://www.vam.ac.uk/blog/network/code-liberation-2) and subscribe yourself trough this [this form](https://goo.gl/forms/kzbQKTgfSphwG09F3).
+For more information head over to the [V&A blog](http://www.vam.ac.uk/blog/network/code-liberation-2) and subscribe yourself through this [this form](https://goo.gl/forms/kzbQKTgfSphwG09F3).

 The workshop series will run from July through September.